joshbegley/nyt-latest/README.md

 https://www.nytimes.com/2026/07/10/briefing/the-housing-crisis.html

 **Mediators Trying to Pull U.S. and Iran Back From Brink, Officials Say**\
-`Days of strikes by the two countries have given way to an uneasy pause as Qatari mediators in Iran seek to salvage the tattered truce.`\
+`Qatari mediators were in Iran seeking to salvage the tattered truce.
+President Trump said talks with Tehran would continue, even if the cease-fire was “over.”`\
 https://www.nytimes.com/2026/07/10/world/middleeast/iran-us-ceasefire-talks.html

 **Do Social Media Bans Work? + A Conversation About A.I.
 Consciousness + Tool Time**\